eamadit/ausc4p/README.md

 The motherboard shall have a secure ARM architecture with a CPU powerful enough to last 10 years.
 The GPU shall allow HD external display with a wireless receptor to plug to the display.

+The device shall be built to last 20 years.

 This will help testing PAPSUOS: https://github.com/eamadit/PAPSUOS